No. 16 Alabama takes down No. 3 Gonzaga 91-82

 Gonzaga trailed by as many as 18 at the beginning of the second half, but pulled within 76-72.
 The Bulldogs missed several chance to cut the deficit, and Davison and Quinerly hit consecutive 3-pointers to give the Crimson Tide a big cushion.

 Shackelford made 10 of 16 shots and all six of his 3-pointers came in the first half.
+He tied his career high in points, set during the 2019-20 season against Auburn.
 Davison finished with 20 points off the bench and Quinerly added 17.

+“Obviously, playing for coach who gives you the freedom and draws stuff up for you, so just going out there and taking the right shots,” Shackelford said.
+“When you take the right shots, you’re rewarded for it.”

 Drew Timme led Gonzaga (7-2) with 23 points, but it was another sputtering offensive performance for the Zags, who lost to Duke last week in Las Vegas and looked lethargic in a win over Tarleton State earlier this week.